bryce-sharman/accessopp/readme.md

 `<> Code` button at the top of the root page of this repository on GitHub, and selecting the `Download ZIP` option.

-### 3. Install *accessto*
+### 3. Install *accessopp*

-Installing the package *accessto* is a two-step process.
-The first step is to create a conda environment that contains all dependies, the second is to install *accessto* itself.
+Installing the package *accessopp* is a two-step process.
+The first step is to create a conda environment that contains all dependies, the second is to install *accessopp* itself.

 **3.1: Create a conda environment with required dependencies.**

 First run miniconda.
 From the Windows Start Menu, open *Anaconda Prompt (Miniconda3)*.
-Then change to the root directory of the downloaded *accessto* package.
+Then change to the root directory of the downloaded *accessopp* package.

-*accessto* contains a conda *environment.yml* file that defines all required dependencies.
-The environment name, *accessto* is defined in the environment.yml file.
+*accessopp* contains a conda *environment.yml* file that defines all required dependencies.
+The environment name, *accessopp* is defined in the environment.yml file.
 To create a conda environment with the required dependencies, simply run the following command.